vazco/universe-core/utilities/README.md

  .get (name, defaultValue)
  .set (name, value)
  .getRow (name)
+ .runOnce(name, function)
 ```
+UniConfig.private.runOnce - call function only once and save date about this in private config,
+but if function threw error or returned false. function will be not check as executed.

 **UniConfig.users** - this one is dedicated for users, it's available on both sides but on client it contains only stuff for logged in user.